-Certain of our financial arrangements, including the Senior Secured Credit Facilities were made at variable rates that use the London Interbank Offered Rate, or LIBOR (or metrics derived from or related to LIBOR), as a benchmark for establishing the interest rate.
-LIBOR is the subject of recent proposals for reform.
-On July 27, 2017, the United Kingdom's Financial Conduct Authority announced that it intends to stop persuading or compelling banks to submit LIBOR rates after 2021.
-However, in November 2020, the Intercontinental Exchange Benchmark Administration, the administrator of LIBOR, announced that it intends to extend the cessation date for most LIBOR tenors to June 30, 2023.
-In the United States, efforts to identify a set of alternative U.S. dollar reference interest rates include proposals by the Alternative Reference Rates Committee (the "ARRC") of the Federal Reserve Board and the Federal Reserve Bank of New York.
-On July 29, 2021, the ARRC formally recommended the SOFR as its preferred alternative to LIBOR in derivatives and other financial contracts.
-However, there continues to be uncertainty regarding the nature of potential changes to and future utilization of specific LIBOR tenors, the development and acceptance of alternative reference rates, and other reforms.
+Certain of our financial arrangements, including the Senior Secured Credit Facilities, were made at variable rates that use the London Interbank Offered Rate, or LIBOR (or metrics derived from or related to LIBOR), as a benchmark for establishing the interest rate.
+All LIBOR tenors relevant to us will cease to be published or will no longer be representative after June 30, 2023.
+This means that any of our LIBOR-based borrowings that extend beyond June 30, 2023 will need to be converted to a replacement rate.
+In the U.S., the Alternative Reference Rates Committee (the "ARRC") convened by the Federal Reserve Board and the Federal Reserve Bank of New York has recommended the Secured Overnight Financing Rate ("SOFR") plus a recommended spread adjustment as LIBOR's replacement.
+There are significant differences between LIBOR and SOFR, such as LIBOR being an unsecured lending rate while SOFR is a secured lending rate, and SOFR being an overnight rate while LIBOR reflects term rates at different maturities.
+If our LIBOR-based financing arrangements are converted to SOFR, the differences between LIBOR and SOFR, plus the recommended spread adjustment, could result in interest costs that are higher than if LIBOR remained available, which could adversely impact our operating results.
+Although SOFR is the ARRC's recommended replacement rate, it is also possible that lenders and other counterparties may instead choose alternative replacement rates that may differ from LIBOR in ways similar to SOFR or in other ways that would result in higher interest costs for us.
+There is no assurance that any alternative reference rate, including SOFR, will be similar to, or produce the same value or economic equivalence as, LIBOR, and there continues to be uncertainty regarding the nature of potential changes to and future utilization of specific LIBOR tenors, the development and acceptance of SOFR or alternative reference rates, and other reforms.
 These consequences cannot be entirely predicted and could have an adverse impact on the market value for or value of LIBOR-linked securities, loans and other financial obligations or extensions of credit held by or due to us.
 Changes in market interest rates may influence our financing costs, returns on financial investments and the valuation of derivative contracts and could reduce our earnings and cash flows.